eiiches/scriptable-jmx-exporter/README.md

 #### Tips

-* Prefer rule patterns, instead of using `if` inside transform scripts, to dispatch based on MBean attributes.
+* Prefer using rule pattern/condition, instead of `if` inside scripts.
 It's usually faster.
 * Use `static` inside method-local inner class to do things that need to be done once, such as to compile a regex.
 Note that this should *not* be used to share mutable states because transform scripts are executed concurrently.
   ```yaml
     transform: |